Scaling limit of boundary random walks: A martingale problem approach: Local time of boundary random walks at origin

 Let $p \in (0,1)$ and by $X^p$ (or simply $X$) we mean a boundary random walk over $\mathbb{Z}_{\geq 0}$ with homogeneous transition probabilities outside the origin, and at $0$, it satisfies $p(0,1) = p = 1 - p(0,0)$.

-Define $F_k := P(X_k = 0)$ and assume $X_0 = 1$.
+Define $F_k := P(X_k = 0)$ and assume $X_0 = 0$.
 Our goal is to derive an estimate for $F_k$ by employing a renewal-type recurrence relation, which is a fundamental technique in the analysis of random walks.
-We start by observing the following \begin{itemize} \item If the random walk does not leave $0$, it stays there with probability $(1 - p)^k$. \item If the random walk moves to $X_1 = 1$, then for $1 \leq j \leq k/2$, we consider the first return to $0$ at time $2j$.

-Specifically, the process evolves as follows \begin{itemize} \item In the first step, it moves from $0$ to $1$ with probability $p$. \item The next $2j - 2$ steps describe an excursion starting and ending at $1$ without touching zero. \item At time $2j$, the walk returns from $1$ to $0$ with probability $1/2$. \item For the remaining $k - 2j$ steps, the process restarts, and its behavior is governed by the distribution of $F_{k - 2j}$. \end{itemize} \end{itemize} If $h_j$ denotes the probability of the first return to $0$ at time $2j$, which depends on a constant $C_{j-1}$, it takes the form:
+We start by observing the following two mutually exclusive scenarios for the random walk after $k$ steps: \begin{enumerate} \item The random walk do not leave the origin at first step, and its behavior is governed by $F_{k-1}$ or; \item The random walk from $X_0 = 0$ to $X_1 = 1$.
+In that case, for $1 \leq j \leq k/2$, we consider the first return to $0$ after $2j$ steps: \begin{itemize} \item The first step, it moves from $0$ to $1$ with probability $p$. \item The next $2j - 2$ steps describe an excursion starting and ending at $1$ without touching zero. \item At time $2j$, the walk returns from $1$ to $0$ with probability $1/2$. \item Finally, for the remaining $k - 2j$ steps, the process restarts, and its behavior is governed by the distribution of $F_{k - 2j}$. \end{itemize} \end{enumerate} If $h_j$ denotes the probability of the first return to $0$ at time $2j$, which depends on a constant $C_{j-1}$, it takes the form:

 Thus, the recursive equation for $F_k$ is given by:

 The constant $C_{j-1}$ counts the number of paths that start at $1$ and return to $1$ after $2j - 2$ steps, known as {\it Dyck paths}.
 These are given by the {\it Catalan numbers}, whose exact form is